 How can I become a power plant engineer?

-Steps to become a power plant operator
+Steps to becoming a power plant operator

 Step 1: Get vocational or graduate training.